Expires end of January 2021

 Most men make a good recovery, with a large improvement in their symptoms.

-Prostate trouble is common.
+Prostate problems are common.
 If your medication does not help or symptoms are severe, a bladder-neck incision should relieve your symptoms.

 Author: Mr John Lemberger FRCS and Dr Caroline Dowling MS FRACS (Urol)